sammilucia/arch-gaming/README.md

 # Guide to gaming on Arch Linux
 How to run games on Arch (and configure Steam and Proton).
+Thanks to Leopard on the asus-linux Discord for your help, and to the creators of asus-linux.org for all their tireless work getting everything working on Asus notebooks 😊.

 ## Summary
 It came to my attention Arch doesn't have a lot of stuff set up for gaming (this isn't a surprise, Arch doesn't have a lot of set up for...anything!)
 So Writing it here.